zowe/docs-site/docs/user-guide/cli-installplugins.md

 ## Installing plug-ins from an online registry

-Install Zowe CLI plug-ins using npm commands on Windows, Mac, and Linux.
+Install Zowe CLI plug-ins on Windows, Mac, and Linux.
 The procedures in this article assume that you previously installed the core CLI.

 **Follow these steps:**